Proctocolitis

 Proctocolitis is a general term for inflammation of the rectum and colon.

-Signs and symptoms

 Cause

 Proctocolitis has many possible causes.
 Common infectious causes of proctocolitis include Chlamydia trachomatis, LGV (Lymphogranuloma venereum), Neisseria gonorrhoeae, HSV, and Helicobacter species.
 It can also be idiopathic (see colitis), vascular (as in ischemic colitis), or autoimmune (as in inflammatory bowel disease).

 Diagnosis

 Anoscopy can be used to diagnose the majority of cases of proctocolitis.